Skip to main content

 The ductus arteriosus is, in developmental terms, a remnant of the sixth aortic arch and connects the pulmonary artery to the proximal descending aorta just after the left subclavian artery origin.
 It is a normal structure in fetal life.

-• It affects girls twice as often as boys but in congenital rubella syndrome the sex incidence is equal.
+• It affects girls twice as often as boys.

 • Genetic syndromes such as trisomy 21 and Holt-Oram syndrome.

-• Exposure of a fetus to valproic acid in pregnancy.
+• Exposure of a fetus to valproic acid, cocaine, calcium channel blockers or magnesium in pregnancy.1

 History

-• Patients with a small PDA are usually asymptomatic.
+• Patients with a small PDA are often asymptomatic.

 • A large-shunt PDA may cause lower respiratory tract infection as well as feeding difficulties and poor growth during infancy, with failure to thrive because of heart failure.